necote/necote.github.io/_projects/ogi.md

 ### Project Description

-Off Grid Investigations (OGI) is a critical exploration in off-grid technology that seeks to problematize and speculate around these tools for the way they may operate as disaster technologies and for the narratives such media produce.
+Off Grid Investigations (OGI) is a critical exploration in off-grid technology that seeks to problematize and speculate around the ways these tools operate as disaster technologies and for the narratives such media produce.
 By exploring through technological production, it uses solar power as its initial lens.